 Also Read- I-pill side effects on future pregnancy

 STD ( Sexually Transmitted Disease )

-Vaginal area, both from the inside and outside area is very tender and gentle.
+The vaginal area, both from the inside and outside areas is very tender and gentle.
 The female’s body produces a natural lubricant to prepare the vaginal area for sexual intercourse.
 Lack of arousal, Hormonal imbalance, menopause, chemotherapy, high antibiotics, etch can lead to excessive vaginal dryness.

 Menopause in women generally occurs between 45 to 55 years of age.
-Menopause generally occurs when the female has not had a menstrual cycle for about one complete year.
+It generally occurs when the female has not had a menstrual cycle for about one complete year.
 A woman can experience mild spotting or bleeding at the time of her menopause.
 At times it may even cause heavy bleeding.

 Some types of cancers may also cause spotting or light blood discharge.
 The second most common cancer among females of any age is Cervical Cancer.
-This cancer generally happens to sexually active females of the age 30 to 45.
+This cancer generally happens to sexually active females the age 30 to 45.
 Blood discharge, bleeding or spotting is one of the first symptoms of this disease.
 Cervical cancer can also cause other symptoms such as pain at the time of intercourse or abnormal vaginal discharge.
 Certain other cancers such as Uterine Cancer or Womb cancer also can cause vaginal bleeding.